About

 Pawel Walczuk ’10, Trustee

-Pawel Walczuk graduated from Brooklyn College with a triple major in Philosophy, Political Science and Economics.
-He completed his Master’s degree in Political Economy at the London School of Economics in 2011.
-Mr. Walczuk joined Accenture’s management consulting practice in 2012.
-While at Brooklyn College, Mr. Walczuk undertook a number of internships including one at SMBC Nikko Capital Markets and one for Senator, Hillary Rodham Clinton.
-Mr. Walczuk was a member of the Honors Academy and was active on campus as President of the Philosophy Society.
+Pawel Walczuk graduated from Brooklyn College with a triple major in philosophy, political science, and economics.
+He completed his master’s degree in political economy at the London School of Economics in 2011.
+Walczuk joined Accenture’s management consulting practice in 2012.
+While at Brooklyn College, Walczuk undertook a number of internships, including one at SMBC Nikko Capital Markets and one for Senator Hillary Rodham Clinton.
+Walczuk was a member of the Honors Academy and was active on campus as president of the Philosophy Society.
 He was the recipient of the Furman and Tow Study Abroad and Research Scholarship and was elected a member of Phi Beta Kappa in 2010.

-Mr. Walczuk now specializes in strategic planning, organizational transformation and policy analysis.
-While at Accenture, Mr. Walczuk has focused on helping public service clients including government agencies at the state, county and local level.
-Most recently, Mr. Walczuk ‘s projects included helping states prepare for the healthcare reform, devising organizational strategy and implementing performance management system.
-Mr. Walczuk also has been pioneering new effective government financing methods called Social Impact Bonds.
+Walczuk now specializes in strategic planning, organizational transformation, and policy analysis.
+While at Accenture, he has focused on helping public service clients including government agencies at the state, county, and local level.
+Most recently, his projects included helping states prepare for the healthcare reform, devising organizational strategy, and implementing performance management system.
+Walczuk also has been pioneering new effective government financing methods called Social Impact Bonds.

 Richard A. Wilpon ’72, Trustee

-Richard A. Wilpon is a Senior Partner of Sterling Equities and a Co-Chief Executive Officer of Sterling American Funds, with responsibility for the day-to-day management of its real estate investments with a special focus on acquisitions and dispositions.
-Mr. Wilpon is also a member of the Board of Directors of the New York Mets.
-He has been a Trustee of the Brooklyn College Foundation since 2007, and is a member of the Regional Cabinet of Washington University in St. Louis and is involved in various professional, civic and charitable organizations.
-Mr. Wilpon received a Bachelor of Arts Degree from Brooklyn College.
+Richard A. Wilpon is a Senior Partner of Sterling Equities and the Co-Chief Executive Officer of Sterling American Funds, responsible for the day-to-day management of its real estate investments and a special focus on acquisitions and dispositions.
+He is also a trustee of the Brooklyn College Foundation, a member of the Regional Cabinet of Washington University in St. Louis and involved in various other professional, civic and charitable organizations.
+Wilpon received a Bachelor of Arts degree from Brooklyn College.

 Carol L. Zicklin ’61, Trustee

-After graduating from Brooklyn College, Carol L. Zicklin immediately started teaching at the elementary level in Brooklyn.
-After five years, she and her husband, Larry, moved to New Jersey, where she raised two children.
-She earned a M.S.Ed. in 1976 from Rutgers University and then pursued a Learning Disabilities Teacher Certification from Montclair State University.
-After supervising a Resource Room for Special Education students, she became a Learning Disability Teacher Consultant for the Child Study Team in East Brunswick, NJ.
-She later worked at Middlesex County College as a Learning Disability Specialist, assessing college students and instructing them in advocating for themselves with their professors.
+Born and raised in Bensonhurst, Brooklyn, Carol L. Zicklin trained as a teacher at Brooklyn College and graduated in 1961.
+She went on to teach at an elementary school in Brooklyn.
+After five years in the NYC school system, she and her husband, Larry, moved to New Jersey, where they raised two children.
+Carol earned a Master of Science in education in 1976 from Rutgers University and then a learning disabilities teacher certification from Montclair State University.
+A job supervising a resource room for special education students led her to become a learning disability teacher consultant for the Child Study Team in East Brunswick, NJ.
+She later worked at Middlesex County College as a learning disability specialist, assessing college students and instructing them to advocate for themselves with their professors.

 Ilene Gold ’62, Honorary Governor

-Ilene Gold was born in Brooklyn, and met her husband Stanley when she came to Los Angeles for her cousin’s wedding.
+Ilene Gold was born in Brooklyn and met her husband, Stanley, when she went to Los Angeles for her cousin’s wedding.
 In 1964 they were married; they have two children, Jennifer and Charles.
-Jennifer serves on the Board of Trustees at Westover School in Connecticut and Charles serves on the Board of Trustees at Occidental College in Los Angeles.
-Stanley Gold has had a storied career as President and CEO of Shamrock Holdings, Roy Disney’s business private investment company, and now serves on its Board of Trustees.
-Stanley has played a leading role at The University of Southern California (USC) serving as Chairman of the Board of Trustees and the USC Law School.
-He has sustained many Jewish organizations, and been a significant political contributor.
-He currently remains on the Board at USC, is on Board for The Jewish Federation of Los Angeles, and The Natural History Museum of Los Angeles.
-Stanley is currently of council at his previous law firm Gang, Tyre, Ramer and Brown.
+Jennifer serves on the board of trustees at Westover School in Connecticut, and Charles serves on the board of trustees at Occidental College in Los Angeles.
+Stanley Gold has had a storied career as president and CEO of Shamrock Holdings, Roy Disney’s business private investment company, and now serves on its board of trustees.
+Stanley has played a leading role at the University of Southern California (USC), serving as chairman of the board of trustees and the USC Law School.
+He has sustained many Jewish organizations and has been a significant political contributor.
+He currently remains on the board at USC, the Jewish Federation of Los Angeles, and the Natural History Museum of Los Angeles.
+He is currently of council at his previous law firm Gang, Tyre, Ramer and Brown.

-Mrs. Gold previously served on the Board of Councilors of Letters, Arts and Sciences at USC and is currently on the Board at the Roski School of Fine Arts at USC and the Board of Blue Ribbon for the Arts.
-As a resident of Beverly Hills for over 40 years, Mrs. Gold is an active philanthropist in her community.
+Ilene Gold previously served on the board of councilors of letters, arts and sciences at USC and is currently on the board at the Roski School of Fine Arts at USC and the board of Blue Ribbon for the Arts.
+As a resident of Beverly Hills for more than 40 years, she is an active philanthropist in her community.

 Myron I. Kandel ’52, Honorary Governor